Our history

 As well as overseeing the growth of Child Welfare, Dr Ellison became the driving force behind disease control and the building of a Tuberculosis Sanitorium on Rarotonga (which later became Rarotonga Hospital), lobbying the New Zealand government relentlessly for the 20,000 pound funding to build it.

 In 1938, Dr Ellison was awarded an O.B.E. for service to New Zealand's island peoples.
 He died at his home in Napier in 1963, aged 78.
-Dr Ellison's family maintain close links with the Cook Islands, with his grandson and other descendants settling permanently in Rarotonga.
+Dr Ellison's family maintain close links with the Cook Islands, with his children, grandchildren and other descendants settling permanently in the islands.

 Dr Ellison with CICWA’s founding members in 1937